rexresearch

 http://www.colorado.edu/today/2017/02/09/newly-engineered-material-can-cool-roofs-structures-zero-energy-consumption

-A team of University of Colorado Boulder engineers has developed a
+A team of University of Colorado Boulder engineers has developed

-When applied to a surface, the metamaterial film cools the object
+When applied to a surface, the metamaterial film cools the

-underneath by efficiently reflecting incoming solar energy back
+object underneath by efficiently reflecting incoming solar

-own heat in the form of infrared thermal radiation.
+to shed its own heat in the form of infrared thermal radiation.

-The new material, which is described today in the journal Science,
+The new material, which is described today in the journal

-their machinery.
+temperatures of their machinery.

 The researchers’ glass-polymer hybrid material measures just 50

-micrometers thick — slightly thicker than the aluminum foil found
+micrometers thick — slightly thicker than the aluminum foil

-residential and commercial applications.
+both residential and commercial applications.

 “We feel that this low-cost manufacturing process will be